K05lowi/2021-09-27-KUBDataLab/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to students, researchers and staff affiliated the University of Copenhagen and University Library, with @*.ku.dk, @kb.dk, @itu.dk addresses.

-Register here: https://kubkalender.kb.dk/event/3773049
+  <strong>Register here:</strong> https://kubkalender.kb.dk/event/3773049
 </p>